 It’s the age-old question parents have asked since the dawn of time(s tables): “Are there any ways of making learning times tables fun?”
 Mastering times tables is a vital skill that children must learn before they enter high school and thus it is important that parents try to find fun ways to teach times tables.
-With that in mind, here are Whizz Education’s eight highly effective tips on how to teach times tables the easy way.
+One option is to sign up for an online math tutor, but what if you want to engage your child with some offline learning?
+Here are our eight highly effective tips on how to teach times tables the easy way.

 1. Hang up a times table sheet